VSTS Rest API – Hard to find methods

 Remove the [External] Tag in Outlook

 I am an outlook user.
 A heavy outlook user.
-ANd there is something that is bothering me.
+And there is something that is bothering me.
 The [External Tag in front of every message I get from an external email address (which is almost all my email) Don’t get me wrong.
 I understand it.
 There is so much phishing and spoofing going on that […]

 Continue reading